 Consider How Long You Will Be Stationed at This Base

-Most active-duty military members are stationed at a base for around four years.
-If you have a family with kids, buying a house may be a way to make your kids feel at home.
-However, you can still accomplish this with a rental property.
+Most service members are stationed at a base for around four years.
+If you have a family with kids, buying a home may be a way to make your kids feel at home.
+However, you can still accomplish this with a rental.

-If you choose to buy a house in a location you’ll only be stationed for a few years, you should decide if you plan on moving back to that city after leaving the service.
-There are plenty of reasons to invest in a Virginia property, for example.
-Howeber, purchasing a home is a long-term commitment, so you should take into account your future plans.
+If you choose to buy a home in a location you’ll only be stationed for a few years, you should decide if you plan on moving back to that city after leaving the service.
+There are plenty of reasons to invest in a Virginia, for example.
+However, purchasing a home is a long-term commitment, so you should take into account your future plans.

 Consider How Long It Will Be Until You Retire from the Military

-Buying a house while you are still on active duty may be reasonable if you’re already close to retirement.
+Buying a home and obtaining loans while you are still on active duty may be reasonable if you’re already close to retirement.
 Perhaps you are planning to settle down in the location where you are currently based—or maybe you think this will be your last assignment.

 If it won’t be too long until retirement, you need to consider whether you want to stay in the area where you’re currently stationed or plan to go elsewhere.